 Frequently Asked Questions

+No need for a Software!
 Secured Signing service is conducted completely through the web.
 All you need is internet access and a current web browser.
 You will also need a PDF reader to view your final signed documents.
-All of these applications are free.
+All these applications are free.

 You have to configure Adobe reader to verify digital signatures and install the Secured Signing Root Certificate.
 For more information please visit our Signatures Verification Service.